travelingvanproblem/legacy-hugo-site/content/docs/remote-work/affordable-4G-data.md

 ![Image of SIM cards](images/guidebook/sim-cards.jpg)

 {{% alert icon="🚩" context="primary" %}}
-**TL;DR: To get online fast we recommend buying [30 days / 200gb eSIM card for 50€](https://4gsim.es/product/400gb-datasim-for-europe/?ref=Onni).
+**TL;DR:** If you're in a hurry we recommend buying [200gb (30 days) eSIM card for 50€](https://4gsim.es/product/esim-400gb-internet-spain-europe/?ref=Onni).

+Continue reading to learn why it's the best option.
 {{% /alert %}}

 ## Using 4G for the work